pivotal/docs-platform-automation/docs/concepts/upgrade.md

 1. Run `import-installation`.
-   This command requires the exported installation of the original Ops Manager and the `env.yml` used by Platform Automation
+   This command requires the exported installation of the original Ops Manager and the `env.yml` used by Platform Automation Toolkit
    ```bash
    docker run -it --rm -v $PWD:/workspace -w /workspace platform-automation-image \
    om --env env.yml import-installation --installation installation.zip